What’s next for Florida’s high school activists after bill restricting LGBTQ topics in elementary schools

 Gen Z now represents the generational group with the largest proportion of LGBTQ people, according to a February poll released by Gallup.
 The poll found that 21 percent of Gen Zers who have reached adulthood, or those born between 1997 and 2003, identify as LGBTQ.
 That is compared to 10.5 percent of millennials, and 4.2 percent of Gen X.

 “I think Gen Z overall is so engaged like never before in politics, like no other generation, because these issues directly affect us,” Petocz said.

+That activism stretches beyond the legislature’s recent measure.
+After a gunman killed 17 people at a high school in Parkland, Fla., in 2018, students organized a nationwide protest movement that included a “March for Our Lives” in Washington that attracted hundreds of thousands of attendees.

-“When we see these attempts to hurt marginalized communities, whether it’s people of color, whether it’s the queer community, I think everyone stands in solidarity.”
+“When we see these attempts to hurt marginalized communities, whether it’s people of color, whether it’s the queer community," he added.
+"I think everyone stands in solidarity.”